 When transitioning to keto, heart palpitations are typically due to dehydration or a mineral deficiency.
 Here’s why:

-When you cut way back on eating carbohydrates, your body produces less insulin and uses up its glycogen stores.
+When you cut way back on your carbohydrate intake on a low-carb diet, your body produces less insulin and uses up its glycogen stores.
 When this happens, your body excretes more water with the glycogen (which is why you tend to lose water weight quickly on keto).
-The quick loss of water weight can cause dehydration, and dehydration can inspire heart palpitations.
+The quick water weight loss can cause dehydration, and dehydration can inspire heart palpitations.

-As we mentioned, when you cut out the consumption of nearly all carbohydrates, you produce less insulin (insulin processes the glucose in carbs).
+As we mentioned, when you cut your carb intake from lots of carbs to nearly no carbs, you produce less insulin (insulin processes the glucose in carbs).
 With less insulin in your system, your kidneys excrete more sodium, which can throw your essential electrolytes out of balance.

 The primary three electrolytes that can be affected when transitioning to keto are sodium, potassium, and magnesium.
 Sodium, potassium, and magnesium are all essential minerals for your heart.
 According to The Merck Manual for Consumers, “Some minerals—especially the macrominerals (minerals the body needs in relatively large amounts)—are important as electrolytes.
 Electrolytes are minerals that carry an electric charge when they are dissolved in a liquid such as blood.
 The blood electrolytes help regulate nerve and muscle function and maintain acid-base balance and water balance.”